 - Effects on people and housing.
 Impacts due directly to power failure are slight.
-If the persons require electric powered medical equipment, they will be at greater risk.
-In the areas of the county that can be impacted by high temperatures, or very cold temperatures, a power outage can have an on the heating or cooling abilities.
+Those who require electric powered medical equipment will be at greater risk.
+In areas of the county that are impacted by high temperatures, or very cold temperatures, a power outage can have an impact on the heating or cooling abilities.
 The potential impact on the public's confidence in the OA's ability to govern will be minimal. - Effects on commercial and industrial structures.
 Impacts due directly to power failure are slight.
-If the outage lasts many days, the impact would be of a greater severity. - Effects on infrastructure.
+If an outage lasts many days, the impact would be of greater severity. - Effects on infrastructure.
 Impacts to the ability of infrastructure in the area of failure to support emergency response may be significant, although not permanent. - Effect on Critical Facilities.
-Most critical facilities are required to have a back-up generator, but there is no official list of "all" critical having and maintain working back- up generators.
+Most critical facilities are required to have a back- up generator.
 Depending on the facility, the power outage can have strong effects on parts of the population that need medical devices, also for cooling and heating purposes.
-Extended periods of power outage can strain backup generator equipment and the service providers for fuel to run those generators if they are to exceed 72 hours of interruption.

-• Effects on agriculture & the environment.
+Extended periods of power outage can strain back-up generator equipment and the service providers for fuel to run those generators if they are to exceed 72 hours of interruption. - Effects on agriculture & the environment.
 Impacts due directly to power failure are slight.